-GreenWorks G-Max Mower: Pros and Cons From an Owner
+GreenWorks 20" Twin Force Cordless Mower: Pros and Cons From an Owner

-What changed my mind to a degree was my brother in law buying a G-Max awhile back and swearing by it.
-Don't get confused with you're ordinary electric motor powered mower—these 25302 mowers are way different.
+What changed my mind to a degree was my brother-in-law buying a G-Max a while back and swearing by it.
+Don't get confused with your ordinary electric motor-powered mower—these 25302 mowers are way different.

-Great thing about the 25302 Twin Force lithium batteries is that there's no memory to worry about and the charge time is only one hour.
+The great thing about the 25302 Twin Force lithium batteries is that there's no memory to worry about, and the charge time is only one hour.

 The G-Max I've found goes through wet grass nicely and has an excellent single lever height lever giving a range of 1 -3/8 to 3 3/8 inch lawn height.